algebraic quantum field theory (perturbative, on curved spacetimes, homotopical)

 See for instance the example of the Haldane model.

-A careful discussion of relativistic mass terms is in:
+A careful discussion of relativistic mass terms:

 Takahiro Morimoto and Akira Furusaki, Sec.
 V of: Topological classification with additional symmetries from Clifford algebras, Phys.
-Rev. B 88 (2013) 125129 (arXiv:1306.2505, doi:10.1103/PhysRevB.88.125129)
+Rev. B 88 (2013) 125129 [arXiv:1306.2505, doi:10.1103/PhysRevB.88.125129]

 Ching-Kai Chiu, Andreas P. Schnyder, Section A.2 of: Classification of reflection-symmetry-protected topological semimetals and nodal superconductors, Phys.
-Rev. B 90 205136 (2014) doi:10.1103/PhysRevB.90.205136
+Rev. B 90 205136 (2014) [arXiv:1408.4642, doi:10.1103/PhysRevB.90.205136]

 Ching-Kai Chiu, Jeffrey C.Y.
-Teo, Andreas P. Schnyder, Shinsei Ryu, Section III.C of Classification of topological quantum matter with symmetries, Rev. Mod.
+Teo, Andreas P. Schnyder, Shinsei Ryu, Section III.C of: Classification of topological quantum matter with symmetries, Rev. Mod.
 Phys.
-88 (2016) 035005 (arXiv:1505.03535, doi:10.1103/RevModPhys.88.035005)
+88 (2016) 035005 [arXiv:1505.03535, doi:10.1103/RevModPhys.88.035005]

 See also discussion in the context of differential KO-theory: